huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## Privacy Issues With New Tokens

 QUIC specifies address validation mechanisms in section 8 of {{!RFC9000}}.
-The NEW TOKEN mechanism allow QUIC servers to provide clients with address validation tokens, and avoid an extra RTT when address validation is required.
-The tokens are tied to an IP address.
+Use of an address validation token allows QUIC servers to avoid an extra RTT for new connections.
+Address validation tokens are typically tied to an IP address.
 QUIC clients normally only use these tokens when setting a new connection from a previously used address.
 However, due to the prevalence of NAT, clients are not always aware that they are using a new address.
 There